Nobody likes getting a shot. They can hurt, and it's weird knowing that the nurse

 To make shots easier to take, try bringing your favorite teddy bear or asking your

 mom or dad to hold your hand while you're getting a shot.
 Afterward, you may even

-and dad will take you to the playground.
+take you to the playground.

 Sometimes after a shot, your arm will be sore, look red, or have a small bump where